heina-chang/react-portfolio/README.md

-# react-portfolio
+# React Portfolio
-This is portfolio created by React
+This is portfolio created by ReactJS and AWS